ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 The "uses" attribute MUST be an array with the resource-ids of every network information resource for which this TIPS can provide service.

-This set may be any subset of the ALTO server's network information resources and may include resources defined in linked IRDs.
+This set MAY be any subset of the ALTO server's network information resources and MAY include resources defined in linked IRDs.
 However, it is RECOMMENDED that the ALTO server selects a set that is closed under the resource dependency relationship.
-That is, if a TIPS' "uses" set includes resource R1 and resource R1 depends on ("uses") resource R0, then the TIPS' "uses" set SHOULD include R0 as well as R1.
-For example, if a TIPS provides a TIPS view for a cost map, it SHOULD also provide a TIPS view for the network map upon which that cost map depends.
+That is, if a TIPS' "uses" set includes resource R1 and resource R1 depends on ("uses") resource R0, then the TIPS' "uses" set should include R0 as well as R1.
+For example, if a TIPS provides a TIPS view for a cost map, it should also provide a TIPS view for the network map upon which that cost map depends.

 If the set is not closed, at least one resource R1 in the "uses" field of a TIPS